Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Castello Montebello TessinCastello Montebello in Bellinzona (Foto: Bellinzona e Alto Ticino Turismo Silvano Crivelli)

 Get ready to explore the Italian part of Switzerland in all its glory.
-With the abundance of activities to choose from, you won’t get bored today.
-First up, I recommend you head to one of the two river valleys: Maggia or Verzasca.
-Both are fantastic for hiking, spending some time by the river or going for a refreshing swim.
+With so many activities to choose from, you won't be bored today.

-If you prefer calmer waters over cold mountain streams, head to Lago Maggiore or Lago di Lugano.
-Both lakes are stunning and provide you with more photo opportunities than you can imagine.
+If you prefer calmer waters to the cold mountain streams, you should head to Lake Maggiore or Lake Lugano.
+Both lakes are stunning and offer more photo opportunities than you can imagine.

-Other popular destinations in Ticino are the inspiring little artsy town of Ascona next to Locarno and the city of Lugano further south.
+Other popular destinations in Ticino include the inspiring art town of Ascona near Locarno and the city of Lugano further south.

-To brush up on your Swiss geography knowledge, visit Swissminiatur in Melide just outside Lugano.
+If you want to brush up on your knowledge of Swiss geography, visit Swissminiatur in Melide just outside Lugano.
 It’s a miniature version of Switzerland and displays incredible attention to detail.

-In case you’re one of those adrenaline junkies, there’s always the 007 bungy at the end of Verzasca valley.
-You might have seen this 220 metre (720 feet) dive in the James Bond movie Golden Eye.
-If you decide to throw yourself off that wall, please don’t forget to share your picture with us.
-We’d love to see that...🙂
+If you’re an adrenaline junkie, check out the 007 Bungy jump at the end of the Verzasca Valley.
+You might have seen this 220-meter jump in the James Bond film GoldenEye.
+If you decide to take the plunge, don’t forget to share your photo with us.
+We’d love to see it… 🙂

-As you might have gathered by now, this day is by no means long enough to do everything on the list.
+As you may have noticed, this day is far from long enough to get through everything on the list.
+Good thing there’s always tomorrow.

 Platz LocarnoPiazza Grande in Locarno (Foto: Ascona Locarno Tourism Alessio Pizzicannella)